 I'm not sure if my idea is eligible.
 What should I do?

 If you aren't sure if your idea is eligible under the guidelines, send a message with our contact form.
 We'll get back to you ASAP to let you know if your idea is eligible or if you might modify the idea to make it eligible.

 Who will choose which ideas to discuss at the DIY Lowell summit?

 Anyone who registers for the DIY Lowell Summit will have a chance to vote on their top ideas.
 This way, the people who are committed to going to the summit to help make the ideas happen will have a chance to work on their favorite ideas.
 We'll let anyone who submitted or commented upon a winning idea know.

 Who will make these ideas happen?

 At the DIY Lowell Summit, facilitators will help each breakout group make an action plan for each winning idea.
 We'll ask passionate folks in each group to form a Working Group to make the action plan happen.
-The DIY Lowell team will keep in touch with those Working Groups, making sure they have everything they need to make the ideas a reality in 2015.
+A DIY Lowell facilitator will continue to work with the group, helping them with critical tips and stepping back to let the community members take the charge all other times.

 How will the ideas be funded?

-The DIY Lowell team has identified several funding sources.
-We have established a relationship with the New England Grassroots Environment Fund, who can fund up to $1,000 for each project that falls within their sustainability-related guidelines, and we're in talks with other foundations.
-Finally, DIY Lowell will be able to provide a small amount of assistance as well.
+The DIY Lowell team has identified several funding sources to which we can guide Working Groups.
+For example, we have established a relationship with the New England Grassroots Environment Fund, who can fund up to $1,000 for each project that falls within their sustainability-related guidelines, and we're in talks with other foundations.
+Other projects have found success with local corporate sponsors or crowdfunding.
+Finally, DIY Lowell will be able to provide a small amount of direct assistance when other funding sources fail.